maodouio/maodou-cli/README.md

   Commands:

-    login                  Login to maodou.io with your credentials. create <appName>       Create a site both locally and on maodou.io. deploy                 Deploy to server.
+    login                  Login to maodou.io with your credentials. create <subdomain>       Create a site both locally and on maodou.io. deploy                 Deploy to server.
     whoami                 print current Logged user